Joker1212/PDF-Extract-Kit/README.md

 ### Table Recognition
 ![StructEqTable](assets/demo/table_expamle.png)

 The table recognition we used is based on the weights downloaded from [StructEqTable](https://github.com/UniModal4Reasoning/StructEqTable-Deploy), a solution that converts images of Table into LaTeX.
+Compared to the table recognition capability of PP-StructureV2, StructEqTable demonstrates stronger recognition performance, delivering good results even with complex tables, which may currently be best suited for data within research papers.
+There is also significant room for improvement in terms of speed, and we are continuously iterating and optimizing.
+Within a week, we will update the table recognition capability to [MinerU](https://github.com/opendatalab/MinerU).

 ## Installation Guide